-Selecting Building Materials to Estimate
+Selecting Building Materials in a Visual Take-Off

-Pick windows, doors and openings to insert and not only do they get included in the material take-off, but they also frame around the opening.
-The process is like the manual hand method of measuring and highlighting a printed blue print but this way it virtually builds and frames the walls, calculates the linear feet of trim, and reports back any finish materials and fasteners all at the same time.
+Pick windows, doors, and openings to insert, and not only do they get included in the material take-off, but they also frame around the opening.
+The process is like the manual hand method of measuring and highlighting a printed blueprint but this way it virtually builds and frames the walls calculates the linear feet of trim, and reports back any finish materials and fasteners all at the same time.

 Detailed formulas are used to drill down to extremely accurate and efficient estimates for materials like drywall tape, where factors like linear footage play a big part in the estimate.
 Waste factors can also be added to the formula for each building element, further enhancing the accuracy of the estimates.
 You have access to the formulas, so you can refine them to match your usage on site.

-If the original design was done by hand and all you have is the printed working drawing sheets, you can use the same tools but instead of tracing the walls you can type in the measurements of each wall as you indicate which direction it is going.
+If the original design was done by hand and all you have is the printed working drawing sheets, you can use the same tools but instead of tracing the walls, you can type in the measurements of each wall as you indicate which direction it is going.
 Envisioneer™ will build the walls to match your input.
 Same estimated values just a different input method.

 You want to ensure that your estimating tool is flexible to allow for many different input methods depending on the information that you receive.

-The Material Report
+The Visual Take-Off Material Report

-At the end you have an estimate of the materials that can be organized into different headings and printed or exported into a variety of formats.
+At the end, you have an estimate of the materials that can be organized into different headings and printed or exported into a variety of formats.

 For building supply centers this means they can link the data to the POS, the heartbeat of their business.
-For builders using Excel or a construction management software the information can be shared and used for scheduling purposes.
+For builders using Excel or construction management software, the information can be shared and used for scheduling purposes.
 Or simply print it out to order the products or use it for your quote.